ugurdonmez/url_shortener/README.md

 ## 🚀 Improvements

+### **Responsive Design**

+- **Why?** With an increasing number of users accessing websites and web apps from mobile devices, ensuring a seamless user experience across various device sizes is paramount.
+A responsive design adapts the application's user interface to the screen size, whether it's a desktop monitor or a mobile phone, guaranteeing an optimal user experience.

 ### **Click Count**

 - **Why?** Tracking the number of clicks a shortened URL receives can provide insights into its popularity and usage.
 This metric is essential for analytics and can help understand the effectiveness of content or campaigns.